Epigene/Epigene.github.io/_posts/2015-5-10-Rails4-Use-concern-namespaces.md

 ---
 layout: post
-title: "Rails4: Use concern namespaces"
+title: Rails4 Use concern namespaces
 ---

 #### 1 Set up your rails 4 app to load subfolders of /app/models/concerns